leandrosa81/taskbar-monitor/README.md

     all users on the computer.</p>

 ## Uninstall
-To uninstall it, run the installer with a "/uninstall" parameter.
+To uninstall it, just use the uninstaller from the "Add or Remove Programs" list.